SauceLLC/sauce4strava/README.md

 Sauce for Strava™ is a browser extension that upgrades strava.com with more stats, features and themes (e.g. dark-mode).

-It's lightweight, powerful and completely open source!
+It's lightweight, powerful and open source!

 [![become a patron](images/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=32064618)